What to Know About Selling a House in New York State

 In the current shifting market, top real estate agent Sharon Quataert, who works with over 85% more single-family homes than the average area agent, says one of the biggest mistakes sellers can make is to overprice.

 In her market — Monroe County in upstate New York — Quataert says they haven’t seen as much of a downturn as other areas.
-A single-family house in Monroe County was selling at a median price of $221,000 in June 2022, which was 9.1% more than the prior year.
-By the end of 2022, even after three additional interest rate hikes, the median listing price in the county was still trending up 3% year over year.
+A single-family house in Monroe County is selling for a median price of $228,450 as of April 2024, which is 11.4% more than the prior year.

 Partner with a Top New York Agent